 You do not need to have any specialised equipment though certain apps may need to be downloaded (WhatsApp or Zoom) on your computer or phone in advance of a session.
 For online sessions, clients need to ensure they have adequate broadband or wifi signal and a working camera.
 If using a computer it is important that the computer is protected by good anti-virus software and other individuals do not have access to your computer.
 Any personal notes that you may keep regarding sessions should be password protected.

-We follow BACP’s Ethical Framework for the Counselling Profession and it is accepted that it is unethical and potentially harmful for any counsellor to engage in social contact with a client outside of their counselling sessions.
+BACP’s Ethical Framework for the Counselling Profession states that it is unethical and potentially harmful for any counsellor to engage in social contact with a client outside of counselling sessions.
 Similarly, counsellors are advised not to accept invitations from clients to connect on social media.
 Please do not be offended when we decline such requests.

 Completing this form is not a guarantee to Kairos counselling services.
 Counselling services are always at the professional discretion of the intake coordinator and/or individual counsellor.
 Our intake coordinator will be in touch upon receipt of this form to discuss your needs further so that we can determine if Kairos is the best service for you.
 We are not a crisis or emergency counselling service as we operate on an appointment system.
 If you are in crisis right now please pursue help through the NHS urgent mental health helpline ⟶ .